nnh53/Obsidian-Git-Template/README.md

-This is my personal Obsidian Git workflow template
+# This is my personal Obsidian Git workflow template

 ---

-# Note if use
+## Note if use

-## When to use Quick switcher / Omnisearch plugin / core obsidian Search
+### When use Omnisearch plugin / core obsidian Quick switcher or Search

 - Quick switcher only show note title

 - Omnisearch can search for content BUT only the **first result** show up

 - Core Obsidian Search don't miss any content